 The song starts at 0:27 of the scene and lasts until 2:14.
 The 47-second sequence contains about 40 different shots (I counted 40 but might’ve missed a cut or two).
 Out of those 40 or so shots, about seven involve clogging.

 The song starts with Goggins in mid clog, which we hear before we see.
 His shoes tap out a rhythm as the camera lingers on John Goodman glowering on a talk show set—something that becomes important later.
-Goggins and Nettles are shot from the back as Goggins taps out a quick but quick series of steps.
+Goggins and Nettles are shot from the back as Goggins taps out a quick series of steps.

 Then the camera cuts to a shot of them from the front as he ends his dance.